wendysjkim/yelp-ratings/README.md

 #### Example 2.

-In this example, the model predicted the 4-starred restaurant to have 3.5 star rating.
+In this example, the model correctly predicted the restaurant's 4-star rating.
 However, the prediction probability of 3.5 and 4.0 are very close.
 ![](https://github.com/wendysjkim/yelp-ratings/blob/master/Images/LimeEx2.png)

 ### Conclusion & Next Steps